Productivity for creatives: a research-backed guide to doing your best work

 Phase 3: Execute

 Execution is the protected creative window where you produce the work – your flow-state time.
 Practitioners and researchers widely recommend uninterrupted blocks of 90 to 120 minutes, matched to your peak biological energy, with notifications silenced and administrative tasks deferred.
-This duration aligns with the brain’s natural ultradian rhythm – the roughly 90-120 minute cycle of rest and activity that governs optimal cognitive performance [9] – and provides enough time for flow-state entry (typically 15-20 minutes) plus sustained deep work.
-Kounios and Beeman found that positive mood increased insight-based problem solving by approximately 20%, though effect sizes varied across experimental conditions, and that alpha and gamma wave activity reliably preceded creative breakthroughs [6].
+This duration aligns with the brain’s natural ultradian rhythm – the roughly 90-120 minute cycle of rest and activity that Nathaniel Kleitman’s research on sleep and wakefulness first identified as governing optimal cognitive performance [9] – and provides enough time for flow-state entry (typically 15-20 minutes) plus sustained deep work.
+Subramaniam, Kounios, Parrish, and Jung-Beeman found that positive mood increased insight-based problem solving by approximately 20%, though effect sizes varied across experimental conditions [6b], and that alpha and gamma wave activity reliably preceded creative breakthroughs [6].

 Creative sessions produce the best output when scheduled during peak biological energy windows, not when calendar space happens to be available.
 For most people that’s within the first two to four hours after waking.
 Protect this time aggressively.
 A single 90-minute uninterrupted creative session outproduces three hours of fragmented work every time.
 For a framework on scheduling these windows alongside your other commitments, see our guide on time blocking adapted for creative work.